Defense and Homeland Security

 America continues to offer the best quality of life and the greatest freedoms.
 September 11th may have changed how we look at life but it did not change how we live it and the lengths that we will go to defend it.
 The character of our country comes from the cornfields of Kansas, the blue skies of Montana, the busy streets of New York and the beautiful beaches of California.
 It is this character that created a democratic republic to stand against tyranny, established freedom for all men and women and will end the threat of terrorism in our world.

 More on Defense and Homeland Security

-Today, Congressman Ken Calvert (CA-42) issued the following statement on the State of the Union Address:
+Today, Congressman Ken Calvert (CA-42) issued the following statement on the death of Colin Powell:

-Today, Congressman Ken Calvert (CA-42) issued the following statement regarding Secretary of Defense James Mattis:
+Today, Congressman Ken Calvert (CA-42) issued the following statement on the passing of General Raymond Odierno:

 Congressman Ken Calvert (CA-42) and Congressman Mike Garcia (CA-25) have introduced legislation, H.R.5437, to award the Congressional Gold Medal to the U.S. Air Force aircrew of Reach 871 in recognition of their bravery and outstanding service during Operation Allies Refuge.
 During the non-combatant evacuation from Afghanistan, the crew of Reach 871 set a record by loading 823 individuals on to a flight, the most people ever flown on a C-17 Globemaster III.
 The crew is part of the 436th Air Wing based at Dover Air Force Base.